Is Your Same Sex Relationship On Edge?

 Experience shows us that couple’s counseling can be very effective, but finding the right therapist is key.
 In your case, it’s important that you find one who understands both couple’s and LGBTQ issues.
 It’s also important that you find a therapist who both you and your partner can easily relate with in terms of personality and style.

 And, you’re not the first couple who has tried and failed at therapy.
 Many people come to BPS having worked with other therapists who were not trained to handle couple’s or LGBTQ issues or who they couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct an initial assessment and match you with a therapist who is trained and experienced in working with same sex couples and whose personality is a good match with yours and your partner’s.
+At BPS, we’ll conduct a referral assessment and match you with a therapist who is trained and experienced in working with same sex couples and whose personality is a good match with yours and your partner’s.
 Once you find that good match, it’s up to you.
 Making a commitment to better your relationship may prove to be the investment of a lifetime.
 Imagine being much happier in your relationship on a regular basis and ask yourself if that is worth giving therapy another shot.

 I’m afraid of the things I might hear or say in therapy.
 I’m not sure if our relationship could survive the truth.